MMorrison26/Online_News_Project/README.md

 Luckily the dataset we are using has all numeric values in the columns, so it will be an easier clean up process.
 To do the clean-up we will use pandas in ***Jupyter Lab***.

 #### Database Storage
-We have decided to load the dataset into ***PGAdmin*** as the tool.
+We have decided to load the dataset into ***Postgres*** as the tool.
 Here we have created a relational database where we will create multiple tables for the separate information from the original dataset.
+From there we created an ***AWS*** connection.

 #### Machine Learning
 The many columns with different attributes can all be looked at as independent variables, which is why we want to use a Machine Learning Model that is built specifically for that.
-While a Regression Model can show us the relationship between the variables, we can also use a Clustering Model to see which attributes are most together.
-We have decided the ***clustering*** approach may be a good way to help visualize how these attributes group together.
+While a Regression Model was intriguing to show a prediction on the number of shares, we are currently using a Classifer Model to identify "Popular" vs. "Not Popular."

 #### Dashboard
 To present our findings, we will create visualizations on ***Tableau***.
-With this tool we can create different scatterplots and bar charts to show our findings to questions including (but not limited to).
-See Visualizations section above.
+With this tool we have started to create different scatterplots and bar charts to show our findings to our questions.